-5.6.1.
-Fit with related activities.
 The group discussion focused on identifying existing frameworks and activities for scientific software metrics.
 The group identified the following related activities:

-- Computational Infrastructure for Geodynamics: Software Development Best Practices 14 - WSSSPE3 Breakout Session: How can we measure the impact of a piece of code on research, and its value to the community?15 - 2015 NSF SI2 PI Workshop Breakout Session on Framing Success Metrics16 - 2015 NSF SI2 PI Workshop Breakout Session on Software Metrics17 - NSF Workshop on Software and Data Citation Breakout Group on Useful Metrics 18 - U.K. Software Sustainability Institute Software Evaluation Guide19 - U.K. Software Sustainability Institute Blog post: The five stars of research software20 - Minimal information for reusable scientific software21 - EPSRC-funded Equipment Data Search Site22 - Canarie Research Software: Software to accelerate discovery23 - Canarie Research Software: Research Software Platform Registry24 - BlackDuck Open HUB25 - Innovation Policy Platform26
+- Computational Infrastructure for Geodynamics: Software Development Best Practices21 - WSSSPE3 Breakout Session: How can we measure the impact of a piece of code on research, and its value to the community?22 - 2015 NSF SI2 PI Workshop Breakout Session on Framing Success Metrics23 - 2015 NSF SI2 PI Workshop Breakout Session on Software Metrics24 - NSF Workshop on Software and Data Citation Breakout Group on Useful Metrics25 - U.K. Software Sustainability Institute Software Evaluation Guide26 - U.K. Software Sustainability Institute Blog post: The five stars of research software27 - Minimal information for reusable scientific software28 - EPSRC-funded Equipment Data Search Site29 - Canarie Research Software: Software to accelerate discovery30 - \cdot Canarie Research Software: Research Software Platform Registry $^{\rm 31}$ - BlackDuck Open HUB32 - Innovation Policy Platform33

-5.6.2.
-Discussion.
 The group discussion began by agreeing on the common purpose of creating a set of guidance giving examples of specific metrics for the success of scientific software in use, why they were chosen, what they are useful to measure, and any challenges and pitfalls; then publish this as a white paper.
 The group discussed many questions related to useful metrics for scientific software including addressing if there is a common set of metrics that can be filtered in some way, can metrics be fit into a common template, which metrics would be the most useful for each stakeholder, which metrics are the most helpful and how would we assess this, how are metrics monitored, and many more.
-A more complete bulleted list of these questions can be found in Appendix H. Next, a roadmap for how to proceed was discussed including creating a set of milestones and tasks.
+A more complete bulleted list of these questions can be found in Section 6.5.
+Next, a roadmap for how to proceed was discussed, including creating a set of milestones and tasks.
 The idea was put forth for the group to interact with the organizing committee of the 2016 NSF Software Infrastructure for Sustained Innovation (SI2) PI workshop in order to send a software metrics survey to all SI2 and related awardees as a targeted and relevant set of stakeholders.
-The five solicitations for software elements released under the NSF SI2 program all included metrics as a required component with submitters requested to include "a list of tangible metrics, with end user involvement, to be used to measure the success of the software element developed, ...".
-These metrics are then reported as part of annual reports to NSF by the projects.
-Although neither the proposal text describing the metrics nor the reported metric results are publicly available, there is reason to believe that the community will be willing to provide this information through a survey mechanism.
+The five solicitations for software elements released under the NSF SI2 program all included metrics as a required component with submitters requested to include "a list of tangible metrics, with end user involvement, to be used to measure the success of the software element developed, proposal text describing the metrics nor the reported metric results are publicly available, there is reason to believe that the community will be willing to provide this information through a survey mechanism.
 This survey would be created by one of the student group members.
-Similarly, it was suggested that a software metrics survey be sent to the UK SFTF (Software For The Future, led by the Engineering and Physical Sciences Research Council) and TRDF (Tools and Resources Development Fund, led by the Biotechnology and Biological Sciences Research Council) software
+Similarly, it was suggested that a software metrics survey be sent to the UK SFTF (Software For The Future, led by the Engineering and Physical Sciences Research Council) and TRDF (Tools and Resources Development Fund, led by the Biotechnology and Biological Sciences Research Council) software projects to ask them what metrics would be useful to report.
+The remainder of the discussion focused mainly on the creation of a white paper on this topic.
+This resulted in a paper outline and writing assignments with the goal of publishing in venues including WSSSPE4, IEEE CiSE (Institute of Electrical and Electronic Engineers Computing in Science and Engineering magazine), or JORS (Journal of Open Research Software).
+More information about the group discussion is available in Section 6.5.